woxiang-H/heka-test-harness/cases/file_to_blackhole_performance/README.md

-# TCP To Blackhole Performance Test
+# Flie To Blackhole Performance Test

 This test measures the raw internal performance of the subject by configuring it to simply discard incoming data.
 Most subject include a "blackhole" or "null" output